Having an Achilles Tendon Rupture is no joke. It's not like spraining an ankle or tweaking your back.

 Rupturing the Achilles Tendon means that a person has SIGNIFICANT damage to a huge tendon in their leg.

-You can't stand on it if you have a complete rupture (the tendon totally separates) and your calf muscles can roll up into a ball towards the top of your lower leg.
+You (generally) can't stand on it if you have a complete rupture (because the tendon totally separates so provides no support) and your calf muscles can roll up into a ball towards the top of your lower leg.

 It's safe to say that if you have a ruptured Achilles tendon, you'll be getting Achilles tendon surgery very very soon.